Where to Stay in Brisbane First Time: 7 Best Areas

 Stay in Kangaroo Point if you love to watch sport, you want some great river walks, you like great bars, you don’t mind not being in the CBD., you don’t mind being away from some attractions.

-The Point Brisbane Hotel Set at Kangaroo Point with views of Brisbane River and the city, with an easy distance from Brisbane Cricket Ground-The Gabba, the local City Hopper terminal, South Bank Parklands, Dockside Marina, Riverlife Adventure Centre, Gardens Point Boat Harbour, and Fortitude Valley.
+luxury ($$$): The Point Brisbane Hotel, 5-star family-friendly hotel, located at Kangaroo Point, offering views of Brisbane River, short distance from Brisbane Cricket Ground-The Gabba, the City Hopper terminal, Dockside Marina, Riverlife Adventure Centre, Gardens Point Boat Harbour.

-Central Dockside Apartment Hotel Features spacious, self-catering apartments in Kangaroo Point, with views of the Brisbane River and the city skyline.
+mid-range ($$): Central Dockside Apartment Hotel, great accommodation, featuring spacious, self-catering apartments for families and couples in Kangaroo Point, with views of the Brisbane River and the city skyline.
 Brisbane CBD is minutes away by ferry or taxi.

 🔍FIND BEST HOTELS IN KANGAROO POINT